Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 With CloudFormation, you can create, update, or delete resources in a consistent and controlled manner, making it an essential tool for managing complex infrastructures.

-AWS CloudFormation is an indigenous AWS service that uses JSON or YAML templates to define and manage AWS resources.
+AWS CloudFormation is a native AWS service that uses JSON or YAML templates to define and manage AWS resources.

 Now, we will discuss more about all the key concepts of AWS CloudFormation one by one.